U.S. Mission to the OECD

 Prior to public service, Governor Markell served as senior vice president for corporate development at Nextel, among other positions in the private sector, including at Comcast Corporation and McKinsey and Company.
 Governor Markell served on the boards of a number of publicly-traded and privately held corporations as well as on a number of non-profit organizations including Upstream USA, Delaware State University, Annie E. Casey Foundation, and Jobs for America’s Graduates.
 He is a Henry Crown Fellow and a Rodel Fellow at the Aspen Institute.

 Governor Markell was born in 1960 in Newark, Delaware.
 He earned an undergraduate degree from Brown University and an MBA from the University of Chicago.
-He and his wife, Carla, reside in Wilmington.
-Their two children, Molly and Michael, are in their 20s.
+He and his wife Carla have two children, Molly and Michael, who are in their 20s.